timeplus-io/docs/docs/viz.md

 ### Line chart

-Line charts best with time series data.
+Line charts work best with time series data.

 * Data settings:
   * X-axis: Event Time (_tp_time), or Arrival Time(when the browser gets the data point), or a custom column.